dyo/dyo/README.md

 Events bubble in Portals as you would expect them to in the DOM, this avoid issues like [#11387](https://github.com/facebook/react/issues/11387) where bubbling them through the virtual tree has unintented behaviors.

-The `createPortal` API also supports string selectors which allows for server-side rendering portals and out-of-order rendering, a feature might also make it into react: [related issue](https://github.com/facebook/react/issues/10711).
+The `createPortal` API also supports string selectors which allows for server-side rendering portals and out-of-order rendering, a feature that might also make it into react: [related issue](https://github.com/facebook/react/issues/10711).

 #### Events, Delegation

-Though it may sound strange when considering all the articles about event delegation and performance/memory DIO on the other hand intentionally does not implement events with delegation to avoid the performance impact that comes with re-implementing(in JavaScript) event bubbling that browsers do which is almost always faster handled by the host enviroment.
+Though it may sound strange when considering all the articles about event delegation and performance/memory DIO on the other hand intentionally does not implement events with delegation to avoid the performance impact that comes with re-implementing(in JavaScript) event bubbling that browsers do, which is almost always efficiently handled by the host enviroment.

 However DIO's model does not create any more memory when attaching events than you might imagine React's event delegation model to use, interestingly it might just create less considerering that where react might create a Map entry for each element-event-pair the browser is in a better position to use an optimial reference pointer and data-strucuture to track the relationship between event handlers and elements when using addEventListener for each element.